TwoPizza9621536/twopizza9621536.github.io/collections/_drafts/lfs-for-a-486.md

 ---
-title: LFS For a 486.
+title: LFS For a 486
-tags:
+categories:
   - Linux
 description: Linus is decapitating Linux on the 586, Long Live 486 Linux.
 ---